-In the past, photo editors and photographers are the same person.
-The tasks are combined, so the photographer-photo editor does everything from concepts to the actual picture-taking, then picking from the pile and editing final pieces.
+In the past, photo editors and photographers were the same people.
+The photographer-slash-photo editor does everything from conceptualizing a photoshoot to the actual picture-taking, then picking from the pile and editing final pieces.

-In recent years, the roles of a photo editor and photographer had to be separated because of how quickly information are gathered and published.
+In recent years, the roles of a photo editor and photographer had to be separated because of how quickly information is being gathered and published.

-Now, with the expertise and trained eye of photo editors, they help make the jobs of photographers, digital artists, copywriters, or graphic designers easier, more organized, and more in line with the task at hand.
+Nowadays, the specialized expertise and trained eye of photo editors help make the jobs of photographers, digital artists, copywriters, and graphic designers easier, more organized, and more in line with the task at hand.

 You can find photo editor jobs in traditional newsrooms, magazines, big or small publishing houses, greeting card companies, advertising agencies, and other media-related companies.

-And because almost every company maintains a website, newsletter or social media accounts, photo editor jobs are also available at non-profit organizations, IT companies, government agencies, and any company across a wide range of industries.
+And because almost every company maintains a website, newsletter, and social media accounts, photo editor jobs are also available at non-profit organizations, IT companies, government agencies, and other companies across a wide range of industries.

 Stock Photo Sites

-The biggest chunk of photo editor jobs are found in stock photo agencies.
+The biggest chunk of photo editor jobs can be found in stock photo agencies.

-Take for example New York-based company Shutterstock.com, one of the most popular resource for stock photos.
+Take for example New York-based company Shutterstock.com, one of the most popular resources for stock photos.

-If you’re looking for online photo editing jobs, your best bet is to check out FlexJobs, where you can find both work-from-home and office-based opportunities.
+If you’re looking for online photo editing jobs, your best bet is to FlexJobs, where you can find flexible, both work-from-home and office-based opportunities.